-- respond to the guestion stated; - indicate the specific question to which the comment relates; - contain a clear rationale; and - describe any alternatives CIPC should take into consideration.
+- respond to the question stated; - indicate the specific question to which the comment relates; - contain a clear rationale; and - describe any alternatives CIPC should take into consideration.

-The CIPC will consider all comments received by 30 August 2018.
-All contributions should be submitted via electronic mail at xbrl@cipc.co.za under the heading "CIPC XBRL Taxonomy 2018 Data Model Consultation Paper".
-All contributions received will be published following the close of the consultation, unless it is requested otherwise.
+The CIPC will consider all comments received by 20 June 2019.
+All contributions should be submitted via electronic mail at xbrl@cipc.co.za under the heading "CIPC XBRL Taxonomy 2019 Data Model Consultation Paper".